Cytosponge/EndoSign (Capsule Sponge)

 • You should keep taking all your usual medications

-• If you have diabetes please make sure your appointment is a late morning appointment (as you cannot eat or drink for 4 hours before your appointment)
+• If you have diabetes please make sure your appointment is a late morning appointment (as you cannot eat or drink for 4 hours before your appointment but you can have sips of only water up until 2 hours prior to appointment)

 On the day of your test